 These are special occasions, ones that’ll stay in their memories.
 Don’t forget to take pictures when you arrive.

-Out-of-the-Ordinary Things to do Together
+Things to do Together

 These ideas are great coming from a parent, they may be even more thrilling coming from relatives who want to spend some one-on-one time with younger members of the family.
 Simply give materials, instructions, or brochures for something you’ll be doing together.
 When you give the gift, make sure to set a date!